Joffrey Baratheon: Season 1

-After Robert's death, Cersei Lannister and her father Tywin Lannister) make Joffrey King, and his mother uses him as a puppet.
+In Season 1 of Game of Thrones, Joffrey Baratheon is introduced as the arrogant and cruel heir to the Iron Throne.
+He is initially presented as a charming prince, betrothed to Sansa Stark, but his true nature as a spoiled, sadistic bully quickly emerges.
+He torments Sansa, enjoys violence, and is ultimately responsible for the execution of Ned Stark, setting the stage for the War of the Five Kings.
+After Robert's death, Cersei Lannister and her father Tywin Lannister make Joffrey King, and his mother uses him as a puppet.
 He is also betrothed to Sansa Stark to cement an alliance between the Houses of Stark and Lannister.
 A cruel tyrant, Joffrey makes sadistic torture and mass murder the main features of his kingdom, and even has Sansa's father Ned executed for treason (which he declares he will never allow to go unpunished) over Sansa's pleas for mercy and Cersei's disapproval.

 Season 2

+Joffrey Baratheon, though only a boy, continues to rule as King of Westeros, wielding his power with cruelty and immaturity.
+He further solidifies his alliance with House Tyrell by setting aside his betrothal to Sansa Stark in favor of Margaery Tyrell.
+His reign is marked by his harsh treatment of Sansa, his dismissal of the respected Ser Barristan Selmy, and his overall sadistic behavior.
+Tyrion Lannister, as Hand of the King, must navigate Joffrey's volatile nature while managing the political complexities of the realm.
 Joffrey's tyranny worsens the situation with the Lannisters' war effort, as his uncle (and secretly, father) Jaime (Nikolaj Coster-Waldau) is captured by the Starks, and Joffrey's "paternal uncles" Renly (Gethin Anthony) and Stannis (Stephen Dillane) challenge his claim to the Iron Throne.
 Joffrey frequently orders his Kingsguard to beat Sansa.
 His cruelty and ignorance of the commoners' suffering makes him unpopular after he orders the City Watch to kill all of his "father"'s bastard children in King's Landing; consequently, he is almost killed during a riot.
 When Stannis attacks King's Landing, Joffrey serves only as a figurehead and avoids the heavy fighting.
 When the battle eventually turns in Stannis' favor, Cersei calls her son into the safety of the castle, damaging the morale of his army.
 The battle is only won by his uncle Tyrion (Peter Dinklage) and grandfather Tywin, aided by the forces of House Tyrell.
 To cement the alliance between those families, Joffrey's engagement to Sansa is annulled so he can marry Margaery Tyrell (Natalie Dormer).